Kedhar193/SurveyApplication/README.md

 ## Overview

-  - This Survey Application allows admin to create surveys .
-Users can give response to the surveys .
-Application incorporates proper authentication and authorization .
+  - This Survey Application enables admins to create surveys and users to respond to them.
+It incorporates robust authentication and authorization mechanisms to ensure secure access control.

 ## Features
-  - User authorization
+  - User Authorization

   - Role based authentication

-  - Survey creation .
-Each survey can have any number of questions and each question can have any number of options (dynamic questions and options).
+  - Survey Creation: Admins can create surveys with any number of questions and options.

   - Password Encryption

-  - Response submission
+  - Response Submission

-  - Data base integration
+  - Database Integration

 ## Technologies Used